You should floss at least once a day.

 You could see more benefit by switching to a different type of interdental cleaning, such as interdental brushes or a water flosser.

 A 2017 research paper studied the association between how often you floss and whether or not you have periodontal disease.
-They confirmed the benefits of flossing for gum health.
-They also concluded that “flossing 2–4 days a week could be as beneficial as flossing more frequently”.
+They confirmed there are definitely benefits of flossing for gum health.
+But they also concluded that “flossing 2–4 days a week could be as beneficial as flossing more frequently”.

 Getting started with flossing?
 See our quick start guide to making this a healthy habit